MrBiz/PiFan/README.md

 V1.0

-Raspberry Pi CPU fan software control for 3 wire (with controller) or 4 wire fans.
+Raspberry Pi CPU fan software control for 3 wire (with controller) or 4 wire fans (without controller).

 This is a Pulse Width Modulation (PWM) fan controller for load and temperature monitored fan control for the Raspberry Pi.
 Note: this may work with 2 wire fans (with controller) but it won't have RPM monitoring.
 I haven't tested that setup yet though.